 35 U.S.C. §271(b): whoever actively induces infringement of a patent shall be liable as a direct infringer.
 Requires a finding that the defendant engaged in some affirmative act and not simply failed to take steps to prevent infringement.

 Federal law also allows courts to grant injunctions if necessary to prevent a violation of patent rights.
-Requires a showing that monetary damages is insufficient for making the patent owner whole.
+Requires a showing that monetary damages are insufficient for making the patent owner whole.

 In context of USPTO proceedings challenging the validity of an issued patent, ex parte means a legal proceeding brought by one person in the absence of and without representation of other parties.